Come allenarsi nella Pole Dance in modo sicuro ed efficace

 • incorrect technique

-Continuing to train while you have joint pain increases your risk of serious injury , such as chronic inflammation or tissue damage.
+Continuing to train through joint pain increases the risk of serious injuries, such as chronic inflammation or tissue damage.

 • suspended positions